19hours/sg-statutes/Acts/Civil Defence Act.md

 (2) The Minister shall immediately give public notice by such means of communication as are available of every declaration of a state of civil defence emergency made under subsection (1) and the declaration shall be published in theGazetteas soon as possible.

-(3) A state of civil defence emergency for any part or district in Singapore shall terminate on the expiry of the seventh day from the time the civil defence emergency is in force.
+(3) A state of civil defence emergency for any part or district in Singapore shall terminate on the expiry of the seventh day from the time the state of civil defence emergency is in force.

 [32/2010 wef 01/02/2011]